AryaT04/Voice-assistant/README.md

 # Voice-assistant    :microphone:

-#### A program which takes a request from a user and responds throught speech or performs the task.
+#### A program which takes a request from a user and responds through speech or performs the task.
 ### Technology Used:
 This project was created using Python.